GreysonElkins/roasted-tomahtoes/README.md

 5. Rate stars, read about movies, watch movie trailers-- explore!
 6. Enter `control + c` in your terminal to stop the server at any time.

-Part of this project relies on a local server.
-Go [here](https://github.com/turingschool-examples/rancid-tomatillos-microservice) and follow the directions in the ReadMe to run the local server for full project functionality.

 ## Gif Showcase

 ![gif of homeview, incorrect login, correct login](./src/images/home-login.gif)</br>